 Like Samsung, LG covers Android in a custom skin which makes updates cost more and take longer to complete.
 And, unfortunately, LG continues to get worse and worse in this department.
 Most LG Android Pie updates arrived several months after Samsung, 6-8 months after OnePlus, and a few took 11-12 months to arrive.
 In fact, some LG phones are now an entire year behind and still haven’t got Android 9 Pie, which is ridiculous.

-- LG G7 ThinQ, G7 variants (could come in December)
+- LG G7 ThinQ, G7 variants (Released in select regions)

 - LG V30/35 is a maybe